 We need to talk about Nitrogen...

-Nitrogen in the air is one of the greatest threats to our wild plants, lichens and fungi, yet few people have even heard about it.
-Plantlife’s new report We need to talk about Nitrogen raises the alarm about its devastating impacts.
+Nitrogen in the air is one of the greatest threats to our wild plants, lichens and fungi, yet little is being done to tackle it.

 The evidence is clear.
 Nitrogen has built up in the atmosphere from burning fossil fuels and intensive farming.
 Transport, power stations, industry, farm fertilisers and livestock are all major sources of nitrogen oxides and ammonia emissions.